kappius/pentaho-db-changer/README.md

 [default]
 path = /home/pdi

-At last, create a section for each connection that you want to use and change easyly.
+At last, create a section for each connection that you want to use and change easily.

 [conect_server]
 server = xxxxxx